 Where: Otley Road, LS16 5PS

-What: Bursting full of old-school charm, the Just Grand!
+What: Bursting with old-school charm, the Just Grand!
 Vintage Tearooms offers a more relaxed alternative to some of the smarter afternoon teas in Leeds.
-This Victorian-style tearoom is also one of the most reasonably priced afternoon teas on our list, coming in at under £20 including a glass of Prosecco.
-For that, you also get unlimited tea, scones, Wensleydale cheese and fruit cake - if you’re wanting a truly classic afternoon tea experience Just Grand! has got you covered.
+This Victorian-style tearoom is also one of the most reasonably priced afternoon teas on our list, coming in at under £25 for its traditional offering.
+For that, you also get unlimited Yorkshire tea, alongside classic sandwiches, scones with clotted cream and jam, and an assortment of signature cakes, as well as the joy of eating and drinking from antique crockery.
+If you’re wanting a truly classic afternoon tea experience, Just Grand! has got you covered.

 Where: 8-9 Grand Arcade, LS1 6PG